yasinhessnawi1/elektromart-server/README.md

 ## Setup and Installation

+##### If running sql server from localhost:

+1. To run sql database locally first install [xamp](https://www.apachefriends.org/)

+2. Then run xamp manager (it may ask for root/admin permission) and start MYSQL Database and Apache Web Server, take note of the ports used as well as database user, password and name (you will use them in the .evn file)

+##### Common steps for running locally or using deployed server

 Ensure you have Golang and MySQL installed on your system.
 Follow these steps to set up the API:

 1. Clone the repository: